limbernie/limbernie.github.io/_posts/2018-05-20-geminiinc-walkthrough.md

 ![0.k9d8bpti9sc](/assets/images/posts/geminiinc-walkthrough/0.k9d8bpti9sc.png)

 Sweet.
 But how do we proceed from here?
-We can try brute-force attack on `gemini1`'s account.
-Another more efficient way is to read SSH related files off the victim, such as `authorized_keys` and `id_rsa`.
+We can try brute-force attack on `gemini1`'s password.
+A more efficient way is to read SSH related files off the victim, such as `authorized_keys` and `id_rsa`.

 ![0.gopakn5k5v](/assets/images/posts/geminiinc-walkthrough/0.gopakn5k5v.png)